rudderlabs/rudder-sdk-js-snippet/README.md

-# snippet
+# What is RudderStack?

-  Render the rudder-analytics.js snippet.
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

+## About this repository

-  The recommended way to use rudder-analytics.js is to follow the [RudderStack JavaScript SDK quickstart guide](https://github.com/rudderlabs/rudder-sdk-js#how-to-use-the-rudderstack-javascript-sdk).
-If you absolutely need to generate a snippet dynamically, this is an alternate solution.
+The resources in this repository allow you to render the rudder-analytics.js snippet dynamically, as an alternative to the preferred and recommended method, i.e. the [RudderStack JavaScript SDK quickstart guide](https://github.com/rudderlabs/rudder-sdk-js#how-to-use-the-rudderstack-javascript-sdk).

 Note that when using this in-browser, the global `rudderanalytics` object will not be defined until the snippet is rendered and executed.
 This package is supported on IE8+, Chrome, Firefox, Safari 9, Microsoft Edge, Node.js 0.10+

 For IE7 support, install a global `JSON` polyfill on the page prior to loading this package.

 ## Example